Call Rhai Functions from Rust

 .

-This keeps the Scope
+This prevents the Scope

 from being continuously polluted by new variables and is usually the

-expected intuitive behavior.
+intuitively expected behavior.

-A parameter can be passed to keep new variables/constants within the custom Scope
+retains new variables/constants within the custom Scope

 .